kamilrybacki/Phaistos/README.md

 More information about the examples can be found in the [examples README](examples/README.md).

+Want more?
+You can check out tests in the `tests` directory for more examples of how to use Phaistos, however, expect some Python-fu and a lot of test-related code e.g. monkey-patching, fixtures, etc. Viewer discretion is advised.

 ## Contributing

 Thank you for considering contributing to this project!
 We welcome contributions from everyone.
 By participating, you agree to abide by the following guidelines: